britikar/First-repository/README.md

 _______

 ## About
 Hi, I am Briti.
-I am a *PhD Scholar* at *Centre for Economic Studies and Planning*, JNU.
+I am a *PhD Scholar* at *Centre for Economic Studies and Planning, JNU.*
 My areas of interest include **labour economics, climate change, unemployment and inequality.**
 I strongly believe in supporting one's arguments with data hence I am trying my hands on in coding.
 Enthusiastic to learn R and and to embed the codes in org mode.
 Hoping to contribute more in the days to come.